An introduction to grants

 most trusts don't have time to read them, and if they are

-understanding of your organisation and the project that you are
+understanding of your organisation, and the project for which you

-requesting funds for - this person should be the named contact,
+are requesting funds; this person should be the named contact

 should a potential funder require further information.

-able to directly relate this to how it will help you serve your
+able to directly relate this need to the ways it will help serve

-beneficiaries - in this case, the children at your school.
+your beneficiaries - the children at your school.

 foundation - apply to as many relevant funders as you can to